Prospecting Tips Using NLP

 But, what if your prospect confronts you with similar, negative sentiments, such as: “What is it with you people?
 I’ve already had a dozen calls this morning.”

 If a prospect leans in with something negative, you now have an opportunity to reframe the entire discussion by using the following process:

 - Repeat: “I hear that you’re getting a lot of calls from other agents?”

 - Affirm: “I surely understand that you might be frustrated by getting all of those calls.

 - Reframe (assuming this is with an Expired): “Let me ask, had you been able to sell your home, where would you have moved?”
 You’re not making an “ask,” but simply moving the conversation forward.
 If they answer, you’re set for the logical follow-up: “If I could help you sell your current place and get you to (city) by June, would you be interested?”

-Do your best to avoid the common traps outlined above.
-Then, lean on your Espresso scripts to reframe the discussion, and guide the prospect to a desired outcome that will work for both of you.
+Use real estate NLP to avoid the common traps outlined above.
+Then, lean on your Espresso scripts to create a positive script, reframe the discussion, and guide the prospect to a desired outcome that will work for both of you.